JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

 The S4 system currently only supports intel compilers.
 Furthermore, S4 uses the `slurm <https://slurm.schedmd.com/>`_ task manager for parallel mpi jobs.
 Though some slurm implementations allow you to use the usual mpi job scripts :code:`mpirun` or :code:`mpiexec`, these may not function properly on S4.
 Instead, you are advised to use the slurm run script :code:`srun`.

-So, to load the JEDI intel module you can use the following commands (as on other systems, you can put the first two lines in your :code:`~/.bashrc` file for convenience):
+To load the JEDI intel module you can use the following commands (as on other systems, you can put the first two lines in your :code:`~/.bashrc` file for convenience):

 .. code-block:: bash

-   export JEDI_OPT=/data/users/mmiesch/modules
+   export JEDI_OPT=/data/prod/jedi/opt/modules
    module use $JEDI_OPT/modulefiles/core
    module load jedi/intel-impi